amohammad123/first-PHP/README.md

 # mfpphp
-my first project whit php and laravel
+my first project with php and laravel